r0f1/sashelp/README.md

 A proc freq of `durmed` reveals that there are some missing values and some values are still 999.
 I thought I have overwritten all 999 values.
-How is this possible?
+How is it possible that there are still some 999 values?